resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 under the License.
 -->

-By default, Resolver will fetch the payload checksum from remote repository.
-These checksums are used to enforce transport validity (that download is not corrupted).
+By default, resolver will fetch the payload checksum from remote repository.
+These checksums are used to enforce transport validity (ensure that download was not corrupted during transfer).

-This implies, that to get one artifact, resolver needs to issue two HTTP reuest: one to get the artifact itself, and one to get the checksum.
+This implies, that to get one artifact, resolver needs to issue two HTTP reuests: one to get the artifact itself, and one to get the checksum.

-By using "smart checksums" feature, we are able to half the issued HTTP request count, as many services and Maven Central emit the reference checksums in the artifact response itself, as HTTP Headers, so we are able to get the artifact and it's checksum in only one request.
+By using "smart checksums" feature, we are able to half the issued HTTP request count, as many services and Maven Central emit the reference checksums in the artifact response itself (as HTTP Headers), so we are able to get the artifact and it's checksum using only one request.

 ## Sonatype Nexus2